 Heat oven to 350 degrees.
 For the crust, combine bread crumbs and butter in a microwave safe bowl on HIGH 1 minute or until light golden brown, stirring once.
 Add rosemary and garlic to bread crumb mixture; mix thoroughly and set aside.

 For the lamb, heat oil in 10-inch sauté pan over medium heat until hot.
 Season lamb with salt and black pepper.
 Sear meat on all sides about 1-2 minutes or until well browned.
 Place lamb on cutting board and spread mustard over top.
-Press crust onto mustard.
+Press bread crumb mixture onto mustard.

 Return lamb to same pan; place pan into oven.
 Roast until the thermometer registers 140 degrees, about 25-30 minutes.
 Remove lamb from pan to carving board; let stand, uncovered, at least 10 minutes (internal temperature will reach 145 degrees for medium rare, 160 degrees for medium).
 Slice into individual chops and serve immediately.